Paikarthik/LLM_Fine_tuning/README.md

 # LLM_Fine_tuning

-Steps and information for fine tuning LLM
+What is fine tuning of LLM?
+Adapting pre trained model to specific task.